-King’s book was bifurcated into halves, one hefty chunk going to its 1950s preteens living in a fictional Maine town, and the other to these tiny warriors grown up into equally haunted ’80s adults.
-It: Chapter Two follows suit, but the movie doubles down on the deeper, metaphorical nature of losing one’s innocence and discovering a world full of real-life pain.
-Disturbingly (and boldly), the film opens with a scene of vicious gay bashing, as modern-day Derry has become a place similar to so much of today’s hate-brimming America.
+King’s book was split in two: one hefty chunk going to 1950s tweens living in the fictional Maine town of Derry; the other to the characters as haunted ’80s adults.
+‘It Chapter Two’ follows suit 30 years on, but doubles down on the deeper, metaphorical nature of losing one’s innocence and discovering a world full of pain.
+Disturbingly and boldly, the film opens with a vicious gay bashing, because Derry has become a place symptomatic of today’s hate-brimming America.

-Like autumn leaves, those menacing red balloons reappear—the movie does a beautiful job of bridging its natural and supernatural elements—and it’s up to an older, lonely Mike (Isaiah Mustafa), now the town’s librarian, to call his buds.
-They include Bev (Jessica Chastain, a persuasive sufferer), trapped in an abusive marriage; Bill (James McAvoy, a little stiff), now a Hollywood screenwriter and crafter of “bad endings”; a slimmed-down Ben (Jay Ryan); the hypochondriac Eddie (James Ransone), a panicky risk assessor; and the self-loathing stand-up comic Richie (Barry’s Bill Hader, funny and real, whose casting is a masterstroke).
+Those menacing red balloons reappear, and it’s up to an older, lonely Mike (Isaiah Mustafa), now the town’s librarian, to call his mates home.
+They include Bev (Jessica Chastain), trapped in an abusive marriage; Bill (James McAvoy, a little stiff), a screenwriter and crafter of ‘bad endings’; and self-loathing stand-up comic Richie (Bill Hader, funny and real).

-Already, Bill Skarsgård’s drooling Pennywise feels iconic.
-The hard-R moments that he dominates, gushing with dark gore, remind you that these movies may feature kids, but they’re not for them.
-It: Chapter Two is a nostalgia-delivery device for Gen-X dreamers, down to its Poltergeist–like collapsing house and a winking authorial cameo.
-Even as it drifts into narrative indiscipline, you appreciate the movie’s attempt to make sense of a troubled, beclowned present.
+Bill Skarsgård’s Pennywise is iconic too.
+He dominates gruesome moments that gush with dark gore, reminding you that while these movies feature kids, they’re not for them.
+‘It Chapter Two’ is a nostalgia-delivery device for Gen-Xers, down to its ‘Poltergeist’-like collapsing house and a winking authorial cameo.
+And it’s a damn good one.

 Cast and crew